 What do I need to bring?

 Below is a list of items you should be prepared to bring.

 - Mutes: for classical players, a straight mute; for contemporary players, a plunger

 - A tuner and a metronome (possibly on your phone)

 - A notebook and pencil

-- Concert Attire: For men, please bring a pair of black or khaki long pants and a colorful short sleeved shirt.
-For women, you may wear a colorful dress instead.
+- Concert attire: a pair of black or khaki long pants and a colorful, short-sleeved shirt; or a colorful dress